-Players will find a variety of bunker styles, thick grass on the fairways, multiple elevation differences throughout the course and green surfaces that putt true.
-Golf Digest’s “Places to Play” gave Long Bay Golf 4.5 Stars.
+Players will find a variety of bunker styles, thick grass on the fairways, elevation differences throughout the course, and beautiful green surfaces that putt true.
+Golf Digest’s “Places to Play” awarded Long Bay Golf Club 4.5 Stars.

-Located north of the Myrtle Beach airport, Grande Dunes Golf Course is situated on a high bluff along the Intracoastal waterway and is one of the longest courses in the country.
-The National Golf Course Owners Association of America has even named it the “National Golf Course of the Year.”
+Located north of the Myrtle Beach airport, Grande Dunes is situated on a high bluff along the Intracoastal Waterway and is one of the longest courses in America.
+The National Golf Course Owners Association of America has even once named this course “National Golf Course of the Year.”

-The Grande Dunes Course is known for its expansive Bermuda grass fairways and modestly contoured greens.
-In addition to its spectacular links, the course also features a Mediterranean-styled clubhouse with great food and magnificent views.
+The Grande Dunes course is known for its expansive Bermuda grass fairways and modestly contoured greens.
+In addition to the spectacular links, the course also features a Mediterranean-style clubhouse with delicious food and magnificent views.

 King’s North, one of three courses at Myrtle Beach National, is a local favorite.
-Arnold Palmer redesigned the course in 1996, which boasts a variety of awards by Golf Digest and Golf for Women.
-The highlight of this iconic course is the par-5 6th hole nicknamed “The Gambler” with its challenging island fairways.
-Myrtle Beach National is part of the Founders Collection and is located off of Hwy 501, just inland from Myrtle Beach.
+Arnold Palmer redesigned this course in 1996.
+The highlight of this iconic course is the par-5 6th hole, nicknamed “The Gambler” for its tricky island fairways.
+Myrtle Beach National is part of the Founders Collection and is located on Highway 501, inland from Myrtle Beach.

 Despite the name, Tournament Players Club Myrtle Beach is actually located just south of Myrtle Beach in Murrells Inlet.
 TPC of Myrtle Beach originally opened in 1999, and hosted the Senior PGA Championship just a year later in 2000.
 Home of the Dustin Johnson Golf School, TPC is a championship setup with a Tom Fazio layout that features tree-lined holes, over 60 bunkers, and secluded fairways.
 TPC is a par-72 course with PGA Tour-caliber elements.